veerargavanv27/OS-Linux-commands-Shell-script/README.md

 ### Step 3:

-Testing commands for the desired output.
+Testing the commands for the desired output.

 # COMMANDS:
 ### Create the following files file1, file2 as follows: